 Stocks are seeing modest strength in morning trading on Thursday, partly offsetting the losses posted in the two previous sessions.
 The major averages have moved to the upside, although buying interest has remained somewhat subdued.

-After trending lower over the past few sessions, stocks may move back to the upside in early trading on Wednesday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 104 points.
+After moving to the downside in the two previous sessions, stocks may regain some ground in early trading on Thursday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 50 points.

 Wall Street stocks look set to start Thursday's session higher following losses in the previous two sessions.
 Supporting sentiment is the risk appetite set in motion by surging commodities.
 Crude oil is up over $1-a-barrel and has topped the $45.
 The dollar is mixed, firmer against risk havens the euro...